What Is Tempered Glass And What Are Its Benefits?

 Tempered glass is created uniquely, distinguishing it from annealed glass.
 It is made by controlled chemical and thermal treatments, making it four times stronger than “ordinary” or annealed glass.
 The glass is heated intensely and is then cooled down quickly to increase its strength.
 This kind of glass is resistant to shattering.
 It is perfect for several applications, including side and rear windows in vehicles, entrance doors, shower and tub enclosures, microwave ovens, and skylights.

-Making tempered glass involves cutting its desired shape and size and interrogating it for any faults before it undergoes a tempering process.
+Making tempered glass involves cutting it to the desired shape and size and interrogating it for faults before it undergoes a tempering process.
 First, the glass passes through a heating machine for tempering and then undergoes a “quenching” process to cool down.

 Applications of Tempered Glass

 Due to its safety and heat resistance feature, tempered glass is popularly used for residential and commercial applications.
-You can find tempered glass in public buildings like bus terminals and phone booths at risk for vandalism or accidental breakage.
+You can find tempered glass in public buildings like bus terminals and phone booths, which are at risk for vandalism or accidental breakage.
 It is also used in ovens, computer screens, windows, shower doors, railings, tabletops, office partitions, and more.

 Benefits of Tempered Glass

-As compared to standard glass, tempered glass offers several benefits.
-Here are some amazing advantages of tempered glass that make it the best material for several applications.
+Tempered glass offers several advantages over standard glass.
+These make it the best material for several applications.

 1. Safety

 The biggest advantage of this type of glass is superior safety.
-This glass is designed to resist breakage.
+It is designed to resist breakage.
 Even if it gets shattered, there is no risk of injury caused by jagged glass shards.
 It does not break into razor-sharp slivers but into blunt, pebble-like pieces.
-This feature makes tempered glass perfect for places where breakage is inevitable such as car windows.
+This feature makes tempered glass perfect for places where breakage is inevitable, such as car windows.

 2. Stronger